How can singing your heart out help after cancer treatment?

 Exercise

 Singing also involves the use of muscles in our larynx, the voice box, our tongues and those in our chest that inflate our lungs.
 Quite a few muscles are involved in breathing, from the diaphragm to the muscles between our ribs.
-So it is a helpful form of exercise for the chest.
+So, it is a helpful form of exercise for the chest.

-One of the potential side effects of chemo treatment is pulmonary fibrosis, a scarring of the lungs, which reduces lung capacity.
+One of the potential side effects of cancer treatment is pulmonary fibrosis, a scarring of the lungs, which reduces lung capacity.
 You might have noticed that you get more out of breath when you exercise than you did before treatment.

 A review of 17 studies on people suffering from conditions that can affect lung function, including cancer, looked at the positive effects of singing lessons.
 They all showed that the lessons improved physical function and quality of life.
-The participants in the studies found singing to be effective therapy that improved mood, was fun, good exercise for the lungs, taught breath control and improved their lung function (1).
+The participants in the studies found singing to be effective therapy that improved mood, was fun, wonderful exercise for the lungs, taught breath control and improved their lung function (1).

 Psychological health